LeCiseau/hiring/fullTime.md

 We will give you a small project that need refactoring, and you have to improve it.
 The goal is to see what is _good code_ for you.

-### Raw Programming (45 min - 60 min)

-This is a small exercise, it has to be written in pure code, no lib, no framework.
-We will see how you can produce code when the restriction are limpid.
-As always, code should be clear and maintainable.

 During the assessment, we will pay attention about how it could be to work with you, mostly we are looking for enjoyable communication.